jafaryor/knowledge-base/Soft Skills/SDLC/methodologies.md

     * This model cannot be used by smaller or one-man teams of developers, as well as for smaller projects with strict deadlines.
     * The success of this model relies heavily on having the highly-skilled team leads monitoring the process throughout the development cycles.
     * Documentation is poor if any.
 The software owner gets the feature, yet its precise description is outside the scope of FDD model.

 ___

+* ### PRINCE2 (PRojects IN Controlled Environments)

+    PRINCE2 is a project management method that enforces the need to split project accountability between a board and a project manager.
+While the board’s responsibility is to bring in the required resources and focus on business justification, the project manager handles all tasks and manages the team on a daily basis.

+    PRINCE2 offers better control over your resources, increased risk management, defined team roles and responsibilities, an emphasis on the end user and the final product, a consistent approach to review cycles, organized plans, and controllable project management phases.
+This method contains all the needed tools, practices, and procedures that will favorably take a project from start to finish.

+    Best for: Construction and architecture, marketing, but works for other industries too.

+    Tools to use: Microsoft Project, in-STEP BLUE, P2ware

+___